Zubeen Garg: Cinematic styles

 Beyond music, Garg explored filmmaking as an extension of his artistic vision.
 He wrote, directed, and starred many Assamese Films.
 He preferred realism and political themes over conventional song-and-dance narratives.
-His cinematic themes often centered on Assamese identity, youth idealism, conflict, and social change, consistent with his musical activism.
+His cinematic themes often centred on Assamese identity, youth idealism, conflict, and social change, consistent with his musical activism.
 When asked about shifting his focus from music to films—particularly while writing and directing his film Chakra—He explained that he viewed the two art forms as interconnected: I had been in terms with films since long as my mother, Illy Borthakur, was an Assamese actress, so I think I am quite experienced now to move into films or direct one, also I want to create a different personality of mine; neither as a performer nor as a singer but as an all-rounder.In another interview, when asked if singers can act, he answered: Kishore Kumar has shown us that it is possible.
 I prefer serious roles, though I like to dance in music videos.
 These days, composers are turning singers.
 That is a problem for us.
 None of them can pull it off, except Himesh [Reshammiya].